Workflow variable element

 1. A normal variable, which is defined and used only within the template.

-2. A workflow variable, which can be used for e.g. for sending user defined variable information from the workflow to a template.
+2. A workflow variable that can be used, for example, to send user-defined variable information from the workflow to a template, or vice versa.

 This section covers the workflow variables as used inside a template.
 The workflow variable element can be inserted with this icon: